 In 2010, as part of the Wall Street Transparency and Accountability Act, which was to regulate financial markets, a rule was included which barred anyone from using secret inside information to corner markets, similar to what the Duke brothers tried to do in the movie.
 Since the movie inspired this rule, it has since become known as the Eddie Murphy Rule.

 The film was conceived as a vehicle for Gene Wilder and Richard Pryor.
-But when Pryor dropped out and Eddie Murphy came on board, he made a motion to get Wilder replaced because he didn't want people to think he was just trying to be another Pryor.
+When Pryor dropped out and Eddie Murphy came on-board, he made a motion to get Wilder replaced because he didn't want people to think he was just trying to be another Pryor.

 Several funny moments in the film came about by accident.
-The scene where Mortimer is trying to catch the money clip and having trouble wasn't supposed to happen that way, but both kept going with it and not breaking character, so it was kept in.
+The scene where Mortimer Duke (Don Ameche) is trying to catch the money clip, and having trouble, wasn't supposed to happen that way, but both kept going with it, and not breaking character, so it was kept in the movie.
 Ophelia's "Swedish" disguise came about because Jamie Lee Curtis couldn't do the correct Austrian accent.

-The story about the Dukes' cornering of the orange juice market was probably inspired by the "Silver Thursday" market crash of 27 March 1980, during which the Hunt brothers of Texas tried to corner the silver market and subsequently failed to meet a $100 million margin call.
+The story about the Dukes' cornering of the orange juice market was probably inspired by the "Silver Thursday" market crash of March 27, 1980, during which, the Hunt brothers of Texas tried to corner the silver market, and subsequently failed to meet a one hundred million dollar margin call.

-The exterior shots of Louis Winthorpe's house are of a real house on a very affluent street in Philadelphia.
-The wreath on the door was replaced when the producers wanted something bigger and better.
-They borrowed a hand-made wreath from a house across the street.
+The exterior shots of Louis Winthorpe's house are of a house on a very affluent street in Philadelphia.
+The wreath on the door was replaced, when the producers wanted something bigger and better.
+They borrowed a handmade wreath from a house across the street.

 The theme of rich men taking in a bum and passing him off as an aristocrat is reminiscent of the George Bernard Shaw play Pygmalion, and also includes specific elements of Hoi Polloi (1935), a previous American film parody of the same play.
 The theme of a rich and poor person exchanging positions in life comes from the Mark Twain novel The Prince and the Pauper.

-A scene in the movie not included in the final cut but seen frequently when the movie is shown on television (presumably to fill a longer time slot with commercials) occurs after Clarence Beeks talks to the Dukes via telephone and Billy Ray eavesdrops on their scheme.
+A scene in the movie, not included in the theatrical cut, but seen frequently when the movie is shown on television (presumably to fill a longer time slot with commercials) occurs after Clarence Beeks (Paul Gleason) talks to the Dukes via telephone, and Billy Ray (Eddie Murphy) eavesdrops on their scheme.
 In the original cut, Beeks goes from the phone booth to the Amtrak train platform, holding the briefcase with the crop report.
-In the added scene, we see Beeks procure the reports from a secured vault where he pays off a security guard and opens a safe-deposit box.
+In the added scene we see Beeks procure the reports from a secured vault where he drugs a security guard and opens a safe deposit box.

-The home used in the film is not the Rosenbach Museum and Library, but is a private home two doors west.
-Both houses, however, were built at the same time and originally had an identical floor plan.
+The house used in the film is not the Rosenbach Museum and Library, but is a private house two doors west.
+Both houses, however, were built at the same time, and originally had identical floor plans.
 During the filming of the movie, DeLancey Place was closed for a few days.
 Denholm Elliott was the only actor in the film to visit the Rosenbach.
-The staff of the museum were all given Pennsylvania State Film Commission tee shirts.
+The staff of the museum were all given Pennsylvania State Film Commission t-shirts.

 The trivia items below may give away important plot points.

-Randolph and Mortimer Duke later appear in Eddie Murphy's movie Coming to America (1988), where, in a cameo appearance, the two are homeless on the street and Prince Akeem gives them a large amount of money to get them back off the streets.
+Ralph Bellamy (Randolph) and Don Ameche (Mortimer) make cameo appearances in Coming to America (1988); the two are homeless and Prince Akeem (Eddie Murphy) gives them a large amount of money to get them back off the streets.

 Don Ameche's strong religious convictions made him uncomfortable with swearing.
-This proved a problem for the scene at the end of the movie where he had to shout out "Fuck him!" to a group of Wall Street executives.
-When he did act out the scene, it had to be done in one take because Ameche refused to do a second one.
+This proved to be a problem for the scene at the end of the movie, where he had to shout out "Fuck him!" to a group of Wall Street executives.
+When he did act out the scene, it had to be done in one take, because Ameche refused to do a second one.

-The Duke Brothers manipulation of Louis and Billy Ray's fates is similar to God and Satan's bet in the Book of Job in the Old Testaments.
-God presents Job as a good example of a righteous man, but Satan says he is only faithful to God because God has rewarded him.
+The Duke brothers' manipulation of Louis and Billy Ray's fates is similar to God and Satan's bet in the Book of Job in the Old Testament.
+God presents Job as a good example of a righteous man, but Satan says he is only faithful to God, because God has rewarded him.
 To test his faith, God agrees to let Satan take away all of his friends and riches.
-The climax, in which Louis and Billy Ray take their revenge by using false information to trick the brothers into losing money at the stock exchange, is not unlike how Edmond Dantes take his revenge on Danglars in The Count of Monte Cristo.
+The climax, in which Louis and Billy Ray take their revenge by using false information to trick the brothers into losing money at the stock exchange, is not unlike how Edmond Dantès take his revenge on Danglars in The Count of Monte Cristo by Alexandre Dumas.